chengdu/Speare/README.md

 http://sevenuc.com/en/Speare.html<br>
 http://github.com/chengdu/Speare<br>

 Speare is an ultra lightweight code editor and small IDE that has a designedly graphical user operation interface smoothly support editing multiple files that written with different programming languages simultaneously.
 It was originally developed to provide a native scripting language debugging environment that seamlessly integrated with C and C++.
 You can use the free version to debug C and C++ project.
 Speare Pro is the advanced version that has IDE features especially scripting language debugging environment supported.
 It supports debugging applications that written with C, C++, Ruby, Lua, Python and PHP.
-The most important feature of Speare Pro is that it support directly switch between any version of self-compiled scripting language interpreters.<br>
+The most important feature of Speare Pro is that it support extend the debuggers by yourself and directly switch between any version of self-compiled scripting language interpreters.<br>

 Features
 ------------
-1. Well designed user operation interface.
-Intuitive, friendly, simple and easy. <br>
+1. Well designed user operation interface, support extend the debuggers by yourself.
+Intuitive, simple and flexible, without boring configuration.<br>
 2. Fast search and replace in different searching scope, current document, opened files and entire project.<br>
 3. High performance of managing large amount of files and big files.
 Multiple distributed folder management by simple project file.<br>
 4. Smoothly edit multiple files that written in different programming languages simultaneously.
 Supports nearly 120 types of common programming language syntax highlighting and parsing, quickly switch between files and projects.<br>